zohaibshahzadkhan/SocialVibe-React-App/README.md

 ### Local Deployment
 1. On GitHub.com, navigate to the [zohaibshahzadkhan/SocialVibe-React-App](https://github.com/zohaibshahzadkhan/SocialVibe-React-App) repository and clone it.
-2. Once you clone the repository you will need to install the node packages, you can do this by typing "npm install" into the terminal from root directory of the project.
+2. Once you clone the repository you will need to install the node packages, you can do this by typing `npm install` into the terminal from root directory of the project.
-3. Run `npm run dev` from the root of the project folder to start local deployment server
+3. Run `npm run dev` from the root of the project folder to start local deployment server.

+## Credits

+### Learning Resources

+- **Code Institute**: Thank you for the tutorials on learning Django REST Framework and React.

+### Problem Solving

+- **Stack Overflow**: Grateful for the community's help in troubleshooting issues, especially with the latest versions of packages.

+### Design and Assets

+- **Heroicons (heroicons.co)**: Icons used throughout the project were sourced from Heroicons.
+- **Freepik**: Special thanks for providing icons that contributed to the project's visual appeal.

+### Design Tools

+- **Figma**: Used Figma for creating wireframes and designing the user interface.

+### Styling

+- **Tailwind CSS Community**: Appreciation for the vibrant community and resources that helped in styling the project using Tailwind CSS.

+---

+This project wouldn't have been possible without the invaluable resources and support from these platforms and communities.
+Thank you!